stormatters image

 Hiranyakashipu then threw Prahlada from his lap and instructed the teachers to turn the boy into a demon.
 They teachers told the king, "We can only mend Prahlada by punishment."
 Thus, over the next year the king, the teachers, and the teacher's assistants conspired to torture Prahlada.

 Hiranyakashipu ordered soldiers to pierce his son with spears, but Prahlada saw Vishnu within the weapons, so they couldn't hurt him.
 Next, Hiranyakashipu sent thousands of poisonous serpents, but their fangs fell out and the decorative jewels dropped from their heads.
 The snakes lamented what they had done to hurt this young devotee.
 Next, the demonic king sent the astadiggajas, the eight elephants who bear the burden of the earth in eight directions.
 The maddened elephants charged Prahlada, but their tusks crumbled to bits.
 Next the demons threw Prahlada into a pit of fire, but Prahlada lay in the fire pit meditating on Lord Krishna, and thus felt he was lying on a bed of lotuses.
 Next the royal demonic priests invoked a devil that attacked Prahlada with a spike.
 The spike broke into pieces and the devil turned and killed the priests who had made him.
 A magician named Sambara tried many psychic attacks, but Sudarsana-chakra, Lord Vishnu's weapon, chased Sambara away.
-The king threw Prahlada from the top of a mountain, but the goddess of earth caught him in her gentle hands.
+The king threw Prahlada from the top of a mountain, but the goddess of Earth caught him in her gentle hands.
 Next, Hiranyakashipu ordered the wind god to enter Prahlada and destroy him, but Lord Vishnu inhaled the wind.

 Hiranyakashipu hated his son and resolved to kill him, thus he tied Prahlada hand and foot and threw him in the ocean, then declared to the demons, "Fire does not kill this boy; he is not hurt by any of our weapons; even our greatest demons couldn't kill him.
 So let him remain in the ocean for thousands of years and then he will die.
 Drop heavy mountains around the shore to create a natural barrier to keep Prahlada from getting out."
 The demons did this, however Prahlada easily got free and went directly to his father to bow down before him in submission.